akettring/akettring/README.md

 - 👀 I’m interested in data scienece in the fields of biology and finance.
 My strengths are python and R scripting, particularly with the goal of intuitive publicatoin-ready visualizations for large and complex data sets.

-- 🌱 I’m currently learning to implement neural networks for non-linear modeling.
+- 🌱 I’m currently learning to apply fractal mathematics and neural networks.

 - 📫 Contact me at https://www.linkedin.com/in/andrew-kettring-b84696a8/